psipher/Enhanced-History-Viewer/README.md

 ## In Development

-1. Iniital page to configure this extension more easily.
+1. Initial page to configure this extension more easily.
 2. Fix icons for custom sites.

 ## Pending